rd235/vde_dnsutils/README.md

 A hashdns server can be delegated for several domains.
 This configuration examples refers to *bind9*.
-Any other DNS server implementation can be used instead on *bind*, just the syntax of the configuration file to define addresses and delegate subdomains vary.
+Any other DNS server implementation can be used instead on *bind*, just the syntax of the configuration file to define addresses and delegate subdomains is different.

 Suggested step: test if the DNS configuration is correct:
 ```